Frequently Asked Questions

 How long is the program?

-The MLT Program (AAS degree) is a 24 month program-you cannot complete the course work in less than 21 months.
+The MLT Program (AAS degree) is a 24 month program.
+You cannot complete the course work in less than 21 months.
 All MLT courses must be taken in the stated sequence.
 There is no program summer session between first and second year.

 What is the structure of the program?